Process Safety Compliance

 The OSHA compliance directive CPL 03-00-021 (PSM Covered Chemical Facilities National Emphasis Program) went into effect on January 17, 2017.
 This instruction describes an OSHA National Emphasis Program (NEP) for inspecting facilities with highly hazardous chemicals and replaces the old directive number CPL 03-00-014.
 This OSHA compliance directive now covers both chemical facilities and petroleum refineries, which were covered previously by separate OSHA instructions.
 Chemical National Emphasis Program (CNEP) inspections will now be conducted in the same manner for all covered facilities.

-Read more regulatory and process safety compliance insights into CPL 03-00-021 from our PSM Manager, James Thompson, who authored Guidelines for Implementing Process Safety Management, 2nd Edition (Center for Chemical Process Safety, 2016), and revisit our webinar covering OSHA's revised CNEP.
+Read more regulatory and process safety compliance insights into CPL 03-00-021 from the authors of Guidelines for Implementing Process Safety Management, 2nd Edition (Center for Chemical Process Safety, 2016), and revisit our webinar covering OSHA's revised CNEP.

 Process Safety Training and Expertise